zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install virtio driver.md

 ## Next steps {#section_e12_gws_xdb .section}

-After compiling the virtio driver, You can [Migrate your server to Alibaba Cloud by using Cloud Migration Tool](https://www.alibabacloud.com/help/doc-detail/62394.htm).
+After compiling the virtio driver, You can [migrate your server to Alibaba Cloud by using Cloud Migration Tool](https://partners-intl.aliyun.com/help/doc-detail/62394.htm).